Hi, thank you for visiting my profile.

 Times and Prices

 Counselling sessions last for 50 minutes.
+Shorter appointments can be arranged for Skype/phone sessions if required.
 Sessions are usually held on a weekly basis.
 I work with clients on both a long- and short-term basis.
 The decision to end counselling at any point remains with the client.

 There is no charge if more than 24 hours notice is given.
 Emergencies can, of course, be negotiated.